barbecuesteve/api-governance/exec-summary.md

 with no audit trail, APIs that no one dares shut down because usage is invisible.

-I've seen one organization solve this well at scale: Capital One's system combined software and process into a working governance model.
-It was built from a patchwork of components over time, and it covered almost all of the critical gaps these documents identify.
-It had its limitations but it had actually achieved something amazing: Capital One has almost complete visibility into their internal API ecosystem.
-It's not perfect, but close enough to be astonishing.
+I’ve also seen one organization get remarkably close to solving this at scale.
+Their approach combined software, process, and culture into a functioning governance ecosystem—assembled over years, imperfect in places, but effective in practice.
+Most importantly, it proved that near-complete visibility and consistent API management is achievable in a large, complex enterprise.

-This framework synthesizes such a system from first principles—what worked, why it worked, and how to implement it without a decade of iteration and false starts.
+This framework distills those lessons into first principles: what works, why it works, and how to implement a comprehensive API governance platform without a decade of iteration.

 I would love the opportunity to build this properly, either as a product or for an organization ready to solve this problem systematically.